Arrested for Growing Marijuana in Maine?

 Medical Marijuana Maine has allowed the limited possession and prescribing of marijuana for medical purposes since 1999, but Medical Marijuana Act was established and reaffirmed by voters in 2009.
 Maine Governor Paul LePage recently passed the LD 1296, An Act to Amend the Maine Medical Use of Marijuana Act To Protect Patient Privacy in June of 2011, and this law brought about new changes for medical cannabis growers.
 Now, instead of growing inside an enclosed and locked facility, growers can now grow their plants in a fenced area.
 Growers are allowed to have six plants for each patient, and many growers throughout the state are part of the nonprofit trade association called Medical Marijuana Caregivers of Maine which provides constant updates on marijuana law.
 If you are found cultivating marijuana and are not part of this group, you will be arrested for a serious offense even if you claim it is for medical purposes.

-Contact our office today to find out how we can protect your rights.
+Contact our office today to find out how our Maine drug cultivation defense attorneys can protect your rights.
 We are here to help you.